AlbertoBarrago/QuickFlows/README.md

 - **Docker**: Platform for developing, shipping, and running applications in containers
 - **Terraform**: Infrastructure as Code tool for building, changing, and versioning infrastructure
 - **Kubernetes**: Container orchestration platform for automating deployment, scaling, and management
+- **Prometheus & Grafana**: Monitoring and visualization tools for metrics collection and dashboarding
+- **ELK Stack**: Elasticsearch, Logstash, and Kibana for centralized logging and analysis

+## Logging and Monitoring

+The logging-monitoring section provides comprehensive resources for implementing effective observability in your applications and infrastructure:

+- **Prometheus & Grafana**: Configuration examples for metric collection, alerting rules, and pre-built dashboards for system and application monitoring
+- **Watchdog**: Service health monitoring configurations with support for HTTP endpoint checks, database connectivity verification, and notification integrations
+- **ELK Stack**: Complete setup for centralized logging using Elasticsearch, Logstash, and Kibana, including Filebeat configurations for log shipping and Logstash pipeline examples

+These examples can be adapted to monitor applications, infrastructure, and business metrics in various environments.

 ## Usage